szabgab/silicon-wadi/README.md

 "area" is one of the keys from the [areas.json](data/areas.json) file.

-TODO add these areas:
-* Jerusalem - Malcha
-* Raanana

 TODO: require name and address for each office
-TODO: require area for each office
-TODO: require coordinates for each office

 # Contribution